-We strongly believe that nothing done in the course of employment is so important that it cannot be done safely.
+We strongly believe that nothing done in the course of our business operations is so important that it cannot be done safely.
 The Board and officers of Elders are committed to running an integrated work health and management system based on best practice and continuous improvement to provide a safe and healthy environment for employees, contractors, clients and visitors.